 Holidays tend to be some of the busiest days of the year for emergency rooms.
 How can relaxing during the holidays turn into disaster?
 Learn about the most common reasons for holiday trips to the ER and how you can prevent them.

 Holidays are the day when people put their cooking skills to the test.
 Between deep-frying turkeys in sizzling hot oil and carving birds with large knives, holiday preparations have the potential for injury.
 Before the big day, stock your kitchen with safety equipment, including oven mitts, a fire extinguisher, and a first aid kit.
 Never leave cooking food unattended because fires can spring up in an instant.
 Finally, when carving your meat, be sure to cut away from yourself and keep your fingers away from any blades.

-Many families have a tradition of playing a football game before they sit down to their Thanksgiving dinner.
+Many families have a tradition of playing a football game before they sit down to their holiday dinner.
 The force of a tackle can dislocate bones or even break them, so opt for flag football instead of a rougher game.
 Make sure everyone is wearing proper attire for outdoor activity, including closed-toe shoes.
 Play on a flat and level area, avoiding harder surfaces, such as pavement or asphalt, so falls won’t cause as much damage.

-With some careful planning, you can avoid a Thanksgiving emergency.
+With some careful planning, you can avoid a holiday emergency.
 Safe behaviors can help keep your family safe; however, you can’t always prevent accidents.
 Familiarize yourself with St. Luke’s Health community emergency centers so you know where to go when time is of the essence.

-Business Insider | Why Emergency-Room Visits Spike at Thanksgiving, According to Doctors
+Business Insider | Why Emergency-Room Visits Spike on Holidays, According to Doctors

 PBS | 5 Safety Tips for Deep Frying Turkey

-Fox 13 | Emergency Departments Prepare for Thanksgiving
+Fox 13 | Emergency Departments Prepare for the Holidays